-They are fitted to vehicle’s exhaust system and resemble a small muffler.
+They are fitted to a vehicle’s exhaust system and resemble a small muffler.
 Their outer body is stainless steel, while inside is a honeycombed ceramic block containing a variety of noble metals such as platinum, palladium, and rhodium.
 These metals cause a chemical reaction with the passing exhaust gases.

-There are two types of catalytic converters
+There are two types of catalytic converters.

 - The two-way, or oxidising, converter changes unburnt or partially burnt fuel to water and carbon dioxide.